rtts/debian/README.md

 `--incognito` flag so that Chromium will always browse incognito, and then use Firefox for all my non-incognito browsing.

-Both browsers include uBlock Origin through the `webext-ublock-origin` Debian package.
+Both browsers include uBlock Origin through the `webext-ublock-origin-*` Debian packages.
 I have also heard good things about the [Firefox Multi-Account Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/) extension so you might want to give that a try.
 The recently introduced [Total Cookie Protection](https://blog.mozilla.org/en/products/firefox/firefox-rolls-out-total-cookie-protection-by-default-to-all-users-worldwide/)